MicrosoftDocs/SupportArticles-docs/support/windows-server/active-directory/replication-error-8446.md

 If there's no apparent memory leak or resource depletion:

 For 32-bit operating systems, depending on the size of the NTDS.DIT, the `/USERVA boot.ini` switch that increases the virtual mode address space on domain controllers may provide relief, but this might cause kernel mode depletion as this reduces the size of the kernel mode address space.
-Prior to implementing the `/UserVA` switch, it's best to consult a Windows memory performance tuning expert to analyze kernel mode and user mode memory usage.
+Before implementing the `/UserVA` switch, it's best to consult a Windows memory performance tuning expert to analyze kernel mode and user mode memory usage.
 Database cache consumes all available virtual memory for the LSASS process.

 Run Performance Monitor with database counters, and review the following counters: